Excitement, enthusiasm, confusion, anxiety, and fear... a few of the mixed emotions many people experience in anticipation of buying property.

 Although you just got done doing homework, it’s time to do some more.
 You need to find out what the market value of land in the location of the property is.
 Fortunately, there’s a lot of online resources that can be tremendously helpful with this.

 One of the easiest courses of action to take is to use LandSearch to do your research.
 Find as much land for sale as you can that's similar to the property you’re looking to buy.
-These are called comparables or “comps”.
+These are called comparables or “comps.”
 To help you find comps, you need to be aware of all the factors that play a role in establishing the market value of land.
 Check out our article discussing how to determine the price per acre of vacant land if you're interested in learning more.
+Our land price data can be a helpful resource for this, too.
 Once you’ve got a pretty good idea of a ballpark price per acre value for the area, you can determine what you want to offer for the property you’re interested in.

 Some buyers don’t have enough cash on hand to make a land purchase.
 If this is the case, you'll need to obtain financing to pay for the land.
 One option is to ask the owner if owner financing is available, an option where the seller takes on the role of the lender.
+Or there are also properties for sale with owner financing, so you'll know it's an option out of the gate.
 If not, you will need to go to a lender.
 As a rule, getting approved for vacant land financing is more difficult than for mortgage financing.
 The lender may also require title insurance.
 Title insurance serves as protection from damages or losses because of past events such as liens, easements, encroachments, and inaccurate documents.
 To learn more about financing a land purchase, check out our article offering insight on securing a land loan.

 Once you’ve been approved, it’s wise to review the relevant documents before closing.
 This should include the loan package (if you went to a lender), the property deed, and any inspection reports and surveys.
 There should be a contract drafted, signed, and executed, and you’ll receive the property deed transferring the title from the seller to you.